Skip to main content

 Edit a note or instructionIn-place edit

-In general: structural changes (what gets installed, where, how many) want a new version.
-Metadata changes (notes, alternates, clarifications) can be in-place edits.
+In general, structural changes (what gets installed, where, and how many) need a new version.
+Metadata changes (notes, alternates, and clarifications) can be in-place edits.

 Version states